Areas of Practice

 Trauma is damage to the mind and body that occurs as a result of an event (or series of events) that is so stressful that it exceeds one’s ability to cope or integrate the emotions involved with that experience.
 While it is widely recognized that dramatic events like war, severe accidents, or sexual assault can lead to trauma, many are unaware that less dramatic events may also lead to trauma if they are experienced as threatening to survival.
 Some examples may include rejection, humiliation, or abandonment.

-Through my work with the Stopping The Violence program at agencies throughout British Columbia, I have worked with many individuals who have experienced intimate partner violence, sexual assault, and childhood sexual abuse.
-I have focused on sexual violence and gender-based violence, as well as the long-term impacts of trauma on relationships, sense of self, and sexuality.
+I am experienced at working with individuals who have experienced intimate partner violence, sexual assault, and childhood sexual abuse, including working with the long-term impacts of trauma on relationships, sense of self, and sexuality.
 Whether immediately after the event or years later, support and connection are essential for healing from overwhelmingly stressful and distressing events.
 I understand the importance of creating a safe and secure relationship with you, which is the foundation for trauma recovery.
 For some individuals, I incorporate Somatic Experiencing, a mind-body approach to trauma recovery that fosters nervous system healing and body awareness.

 Breakups are painful.
 After a relationship separation, people often feel sad, lost, empty, alone, and angry.
 Expecting yourself to just “bounce back” after heartbreak is unrealistic.